corbinmuraro/corbinmuraro.com/_blog/her.md

 ---
 layout: blog
-title: "Corbin Muraro"
+title: "Why Voice UI Isn‘t the Future"
 ---

-# The Future of Voice UI
+# Why Voice UI Isn‘t the Future

-I broke the display of my iPhone a few days ago, and for the past few days I have since been relying purely on Siri to interface with my phone.
-I thought it would be a miserable experience, and though it has often been clunky and inefficient, it has gotten me thinking about the future of UI.
-A purely voice-based interface (like that in [Her](https://en.wikipedia.org/wiki/Her_(film))) may be the right move and is perhaps the most natural next step from smartphones of the present.
+I broke the display of my iPhone a few days ago, and for the past few days I have since been relying solely on Siri to interface with my phone.
+What began as frustration inadvertently got me thinking about the future of UI and what role voice UI might play.

+## Background

+Film and TV has been thinking about the future of human-computer interaction for a long time.
+Starfleet computers from Star Trek extensively used voice UI.

+We're moving towards more and more abstraction:
+1. Tactile buttons that do as you expect (image of old landline)
+2. Physical input devices to do a variety of things (keyboard and mouse)
+3. Touchscreens (varying input to do a variety of things)
+4. Voice UI?

 ## Pros: